-For the purposes of assessing identity or confusing similarity under paragraph 4(a)(i) of the Policy, it is permissible for the Panel to ignore the Top-Level Domain which in this case is ".cyou".
-It is viewed as a standard registration requirement (section 1.11.1of the WIPO Overview 3.0).
+In this case, the Domain Name contains the Complainant's Trade Mark in its entirety with the addition of the word "plus".
+The addition of this word does not prevent a finding of confusing similarity.
+For the purposes of assessing identity or confusing similarity under paragraph 4(a)(i) of the Policy, it is permissible for the Panel to ignore the generic Top-Level Domain ("gTLD") which in this case is ".com".
+It is viewed as a standard registration requirement (section 1.11.1 of the WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition ("WIPO Overview 3.0")).

-The Panel finds that the Domain Name is confusingly similar to trade marks in which the Complainant has rights, and that the requirements of paragraph 4(a)(i) of the Policy therefore are fulfilled.
+The Panel finds that the Domain Name is confusingly similar to a trade mark in which the Complainant has rights, and that the requirements of paragraph 4(a)(i) of the Policy therefore are fulfilled.